 What Do Serious Bodily Injury and Imminent Danger Mean?

-Serious bodily injury - is bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
+Serious bodily injury - means physical injury that causes death, or a serious risk of death, or disfigurement, or serious damage or loss of the function of a bodily organ or a bodily member.